Bird fact sheets | Field of Mars EEC

 Browse bird fact sheets by group

-Birds can be grouped by how they feed, where they live and the adaptations they use to survive.
+Birds can be grouped by what they eat, where they live and the adaptations they use to find food, avoid predators and raise young.

 Jump to a group: Learn about birds | Nectar feeders | Seed eaters | Insect eaters | Waterbirds | Birds of prey | Learn with us